taip26/notes/vt_meng/computer_vision_cs5864/midterm_review/outline.md

  - Forward warp - send (x,y) -> (x,y)'
    - if pixel is warped to not an integer location splat the values to neighboring pixels
  - Inverse warping - usually better, more efficient, no problem with holes (not all warps have inverse functions)

 7. Filtering
 Correlation vs convolution (if I give you one formula, can you derive the other? - should be familiar with manipulating these from homework)
  - correlation adding, convolution subtracting idx
  - in deep learning, we use cross-correlation since the kernel isn't flipped since it doesn't matter to NN that the resulting image is flipped
 Smoothing / low-pass filters (Gaussian / box) - don't need to memorize formula of Gaussian
- - sum to 1, removes high frequency, smoothing proportional to size Properties of linear filters
+ - sum to 1, removes high frequency, smoothing proportional to size
+ - convolving gaussian with gaussian is gaussian, use a bigger sigma
+ - gaussian filters are good for additive, zero-mean noise Properties of linear filters
  - convolution with an impulse response is itself, cross-correlation will be flippsed
  - can add filters independently if filters are added or images are added